Tuning Your Carbs with an Exhaust Gas Analyzer

 3. and the bellhousing casting placement for the regular LR clutch slave.

 Two Morgan designers, Maurice Owen and the Bill Beck, (1967-2002) addressed the issue differently.
-However, both designs have er... sad issues.
-The mechanical priority, begun when Peter took over at the MMC, has been for lowering costs.
+Both designs have issues.

 You and I could have come up with a better design.
 But these these designers were given priorities and instructions and attitudes from on high.
 You would be wrong to think that they were incompetent.
 The sad pity is that, as these cost priorities are indulged and such designs are currently multiplying, the cars are becoming less and less reliable.
 (Do not confuse aging and poor maintenance with bad design They are separate issues.)